overtone1000/uDAQC/Documentation/Development To-Do.md

 * Check PlatformIO library availability and add to installation instructions.

 ## Web Interface
-* Change device credentials page to a dropdown list for domain (admin or guest only).
 * Profile performance.
 There is probably need for decimation to allow charting large quantities of data.
 * Should probably store historical data on client hard drive.
 When reconnecting, it should only update history instead of transmitting the entire history.
 * Make x-axis manipulation faster and more aesthetic.